-The Story of Sabotage – Roger Waters and Palestinian Hope
+The Story of Sabotage – Roger Waters and Mona Miari

-The nice old Jewish man is named Maurice Jacobson.
-He’s been an independent filmmaker for years, always financially extending himself on projects that are steeped in human rights and justice issues.
+Maurice Jacobson, think consummate Jewish hippie archetype who strives for peace and justice, has been an independent filmmaker for years, always financially extending himself on projects that are deeply meaningful and related to giving the voiceless and voice.
 He got involved with Gaza shortly after a heart attack some 12 years ago, a passion project to help share an injustice against people he had grown to respect and understand.
-He traveled to Gaza twice, lived there, became collaborators with Gazan artists and journalists, one of whom he considers nothing less than family.
+He understood their story.
+He traveled to Gaza twice, lived there, became collaborators with Gazan artists and journalists.
+He doesn’t have a family himself and it seems the Gazans have served as his closest allies.

 Maurice and I were in New York in February/March 2024 building a team.
 But I had to return to my father who was preparing for radiation treatment.
 I was the sole caretaker who could drive him to the hospital every day for two weeks.
 I set Maurice up with an Arabic translator who also happened to be Palestinian.
 Bless her heart, she took Maurice out on the town one evening, and they attended a concert with Mona Miari.
 He called me right away and said that her music needed to be in the film.

-After our trip to New York and working with filmmakers inside Gaza and other editors, his funding had run dry.
+After our trip to New York and working with filmmakers inside Gaza, funding had run dry.
 We had to put the project on hold.
-He went back to driving for UBER, and I went back to working with children.
-I had often told Maurice he’s got angels looking out for him.
+Maurice went back to driving for UBER, and I went back to working with children.
 His project is good, but just not complete.
-Suddenly it seemd one of those angels arrived, with the name Roger Waters.
+Suddenly it seemed one of those angels arrived, with the name Roger Waters.

 Getting a big name like his plus funding from him seemed like a blessing.
 With no contract, just what we all believed was trust and solidarity for a common cause, Maurice shared the vision with him, asked if he could use his music studio.
-Maurice wanted to fly Mona Miari from France to Los Angeles to record an Arabic version of Comfortably Numb.
-It was completely his vision.
+Maurice wanted to fly Mona Miari from France to Los Angeles to record an Arabic version of Comfortably Numb as part of the soundtrack for the film.
+It was completely Maurice’s vision.

 “Maurice, there are so many local singers who could do this.
 Why Mona?
 We don’t have the budget if you want this film completed.”
 I repeatedly said to him, sometimes feeling exhausted that his big ideas just kept getting bigger.